Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 UK public transport options cover a wide range of services catering to diverse needs and preferences.

-These options provide a vital means of travel for individuals who may not have access to private vehicles or prefer not to drive.
+These options provide a vital means of for individuals who may not have access to private vehicles or prefer not to drive.

 Here are four key aspects of public transport in the UK: